-Chrissy Teigen loves her new cleaning brand, Safely.
+Kris Jenner loves her cleaning brand, Safely.
 But, do we?

 First there was Jessica Alba and her own line of ethical beauty, baby, and cleaning brand, Honest, that she kicked off in 2011.
 Eight years later, Kristen Bell and Dax Shepard unleashed Hello Bello, their own earth-friendly baby and cleaning brand that’s partnered with Walmart.

 Conscientious cleaning buffs can rejoice because Safely is the latest celebrity-powered care brand, this one focused solely on plant-based cleaning products, and the brainchild of A-listers Chrissy Teigen and Kris Jenner.
+Teigen has since left the company and Jenner is now joined by entrepreneur Emma Grede.

 Safely’s bright green, refillable and reusable bottles contain household cleaning products—like all-purpose spray, hand sanitizer, and laundry detergent—that are plant-based and “actually work.”
 We tested a few products to see how true that claim is.

-Teigen and Jenner claim that Safely cleaners are plant-powered, with the website stating: “Products are free of stabilizers, sulfates, parabens, phthalates, dyes, and animal byproducts.”
+Grede and Jenner claim that Safely cleaners are plant-powered, with the website stating: “Products are free of stabilizers, sulfates, parabens, phthalates, dyes, and animal byproducts.”
 Safely also advertises that it uses the “cleanest ingredients” it can, but it doesn’t have any environmental certifications or sourcing transparency.

 Though I recognize some ingredients—benzisothiazolinone, cocamidopropyl betaine, and citric acid—from studying and writing about cleaning products in the past, I don’t recognize a lot of the ingredients in Safely’s products.
 I’m also wary of ingredient lists that state, simply, “fragrance,” because it’s an unregulated “trade secret,” meaning the chemicals used in the fragrance do not have to be reported.

-With such a star-studded promotion from plain-talking Teigen, we decided to try Safely cleaners for ourselves.
+With such a star-studded promotion from Jenner, we decided to try Safely cleaners for ourselves.
 I tested out the glass cleaner, universal cleaner, and the everyday laundry detergent.
 Each is sold separately, or all three together in the Essential Home Kit.

 Here’s what I think about Safely's cleaning prowess.